The Church (band): 1982–1985: The Blurred Crusade, Seance, Remote Luxury, and Persia

-The group had built a devoted fan base with their paisley shirts, catchy melodies, and solid live performances.
 Following the release of Seance, they toured Australia and New Zealand for the rest of the year to pay off debts incurred on the European tour.
 Meanwhile, Capitol Records released their first album in Canada, where it reached the Top 20.
 The Sing-Songs EP also became one of the bestselling Canadian imports of 1983.

 Forgoing a full album, the band released two EPs in 1984, Remote Luxury in March and Persia in August, but only in Australia and New Zealand.
 Both EPs reached the Top 50 on the Australian Albums Chart.
 Again, almost all tracks were written by Kilbey, but compared to Seance, the atmosphere was lighter and less gloomy.
 The band's trademark guitar sound was complemented by the keyboards of guest musicians Davey Ray Moor (from the Crystal Set, which included Kilbey's brother Russell) and Craig Hooper (from the Reels), who joined as an auxiliary member.
 Hooper soon left to form the Mullanes.

 The band then signed to Warner Bros.
 Records in the United States.
 Internationally, the two EPs were repackaged as a single album titled Remote Luxury.
 Its U.S. release was their first record there since the debut album – although The Blurred Crusade and Seance had sold well on import.
 Due to the interest raised in the U.S., they left Michael Chugg Management in Sydney and signed with Malibu Management's owner John Lee.
-They toured the US in October and November and while venues in New York and Los Angeles saw audiences of about 1,000 people, other gigs had as few as 50.
+They toured the U.S. in October and November and while venues in New York and Los Angeles saw audiences of about 1,000 people, other gigs had as few as 50.
 In financial terms, the tour went poorly and the band lost thousands of dollars a week.